 Yet Kauai, by nature, is a laid-back, shirt-off, toes-in-the-sand island.
 Locals don’t normally pay US$ 350 a night for a room or US$ 70 for dinner, and you needn’t either.
 If you have more sense than dollars, with a bit of advance planning and knowledge of the island, you can keep costs down and enjoy the best of Kauai.

 As with any Pacific island, your greatest cost is just getting there.
-Airfares to Kauai are not cheap, so look around for the best deals from the U.S. West Coast.
+Airfares to Kauai are not always cheap, so look around for the best deals from the U.S. West Coast.
 Check Hawaiian Airlines for discount fares from major West Coast cities, Las Vegas or Phoenix.

 Once on Kauai, you can limit expenses by watching where you eat, stay and play.
 Admittedly, Kauai’s hotels are not cheap, with average daily rates hovering just below US$ 200 a night.